 There are a lot of subtle tricks when it comes to making great barbecue.
 One of those tricks is picking the right smoke wood to go with the particular cut of meat.
-For example, There is pretty strong agreement that oak and hickory are the best woods for smoking brisket but it turns out they they are not the best wood for smoking ribs.
+For example, there is pretty strong agreement that oak and hickory are the best woods for smoking brisket but it turns out they they have a too strong flavor for pork ribs.

 So if oak and hickory are not the best choice for ribs then what is?

 The best wood for smoking ribs are fruit woods such as apple, peach and cherry.
-You want a mild smoke flavor that is not going to overpower the ribs.
+You want a mild sweet flavor that is not going to overpower the ribs.

-How Do You Know Fruit Woods Are The Best Choice for Ribs?
+Why Are Fruit Woods Are The Best Choice?

-Like most things in life, things get really obvious once you start to follow the money.
-There are professional competition barbecue teams that earn thousands of dollars per contest with their smoked ribs.
+Things get really obvious once you start to follow the money.
+There are professional competition barbecue teams that earn thousands of dollars per contest with their barbecued ribs.
 Some of these teams are extremely famous and have been generous enough to share the basics of their rib technique.

-Let take a look at what wood the professionals use to smoke ribs when there is serious cash on the line.
+Let’s take a look at what wood the professionals use to cook ribs when there is serious cash on the line.

 Myron Mixon is the “Winningest Man in Barbecue“.
 Myron has won over 180 Grand Championships and is a four time winner of the World Championships at Memphis in May.

-Myron has published multiple barbecue books and has made it clear that when it comes to ribs he likes to use the sweet wood of peach trees from his native Georgia.
+Myron has published multiple barbecue books and has made it clear that when it comes to ribs he likes to use the sweet flavor from the wood of peach trees from his native Georgia.